inclavare-containers/inclavare-containers/README.md

 Inclavare Containers can be integrated with dockerd and containerd.

+The former targets using docker to deploy Inclavare Containers.
+Specifically, you need to install the preferred enclave runtime when building container images, and then launch the enclave runtime through `rune` and [enclave runtime specific PAL](docs/design/terminology.md#enclave-runtime-pal).

+The latter targets using K8s to deploy Inclavare Containers.
+In this scenario, `shim-rune` and `rune` can compose an enclave containerization stack, so enclave runtime is not required and installed when building container images, providing with the same experience as ordinary containers.

 ## dockerd

 Add the assocated configurations for `rune` in dockerd config file, e.g, `/etc/docker/daemon.json`, on your system.